 Thus, visual field testing can be grouped into several important categories:

-Confrontational: The test is given one on one by a doctor or technician as a screening tool, in which peripheral finger movements are brought from the far periphery to the near periphery in
+- Confrontational: The test is given one on one by a doctor or technician as a screening tool, in which peripheral finger movements are brought from the far periphery to the near periphery in four quadrants

 Visual field testing is generally covered by virtually all health-care insurance plans.
 Testing may be limited to one time per year for patients who are called glaucoma suspects, that is, likely to develop glaucoma in the future.
 Insurance plans usually allow two visual field tests per year for patients who have already been diagnosed with glaucoma.